Systolic geometry of translation surfaces: Short curves on translation surfaces

-Hence each systole $\alpha$ in a translation surface $S$ has a collar $C_{\frac{\ell(\alpha)}{4}}(\alpha)$ of width $\frac{\ell(\alpha)}{4}$, which is embedded in $S$.
+This proves our statement in the second case and concludes the proof. \end{proof} Note that equality in Equation \eqref{eq:omega_alpha} can indeed occur if the endpoints of $\delta$ on $\alpha$ divide $\alpha$ into two parts of equal length and are both cone points of the surface $S$.
+Each systole $\alpha$ in a translation surface $S$ has an embedded collar $C_{w}(\alpha)$ of width $w \geq \frac{\ell(\alpha)}{4}$.
 From this fact we also obtain an upper bound for the length of a systole via an area argument.
-However, this estimate is not better than the one given in the introduction in inequality \eqref{eq:srh_up}.\\ Next we prove that translation surfaces have the following remarkable property: \begin{prop} Let $S$ be a translation surface, then there exist a systole of $S$ that passes through a cone point. \end{prop}
+However, this estimate is not better than the one given in the introduction in inequality \eqref{eq:srh_up}.
+Next we prove that translation surfaces have the following property: \begin{prop} Let $S$ be a translation surface, then there exists a systole of $S$ that passes through a cone point. \end{prop}

-\begin{proof}[Proof of Proposition \ref{thm:sys_tr}] Let $S$ be a translation surface and let $\gamma$ be a simple closed geodesic in $S$ that does not intersect a cone point.
+\begin{proof}[Proof] Let $S$ be a translation surface and let $\gamma$ be a simple closed geodesic in $S$ that does not intersect a cone point.
 Let $\epsilon > 0$ be a sufficiently small positive real number such that

-be a flat cylinder around $\gamma$ that does not contain any cone points.
+is a flat cylinder around $\gamma$ that does not contain any cone points.
 Expand the cylinder until at width $w$ $\overline{C_w(\gamma)}$ intersects a cone point $p$ at its boundary